dfcheca/dfcheca.github.io/_posts/2024-10-10-cover-relations-partitions-lattice.md

 \end{align*}
 $$

-Thus, by comoparing coefficients, we have that
+Thus, by comparing coefficients, we have that

 $$c(m, n)=\frac{(m+n-1)!}{(m-1)!(n-1)!}$$